What is Sandrart.net?

 Besides these features, there were numerous improvements, ranging from a rewritten search to better display of the facsimile images or the extended use of vocabularies such as PND, ULAN, TGN or GeoNames.

 End of the project and outlook

-As soon as some remaining tasks will be finished, the edition will be handed over to the Herzog August Bibliothek in Wolfenbüttel, which has offered to provide long-time availability of the project’s results.
+After some remaining tasks had been finished, the edition was handed over to the Herzog August Bibliothek in Wolfenbüttel, which has offered to provide long-time availability of the project’s results.